raspberrypilearning/poo-near-you/worksheet2.md

 1. Save a suitable emoji image to mark litter being dropped.
 The emoji should be saved as `litter.png` and it should be saved into the same folder as your webpage.
 If you want to, you can use [this one](code/litter.png) from [Wikimedia Commons](https://commons.wikimedia.org/wiki/Emoji).

 1. Add an if statement to check the type of incident.
-If it is litter, use the litter emoji, otherwise we will use the default poop emoji.
+If it is litter, change the variable to use the litter emoji, otherwise we will stick with the default poop emoji.

     ```javascript
     if(data[i]["Contravention_Description"].toLowerCase() == "leaving litter"){